Money Laundering Regulations 2017

 The CCAB has published its AML guidance for the accountancy sector.
 This guidance has been updated for the 2017 Regulations and approved by HM Treasury.
+It is for all entities providing audit, accountancy, tax advisory, insolvency or related services, such as trust and company services, by way of business.

 Identifying and assessing risk was an important theme running through Money Laundering Regulations 2007 (MLR07) and firms were encouraged to assess the risks faced by the business, as well as the risk that clients would be involved in money laundering or terrorist financing.